Prathmesh-u/alibaba-rfq-scrapper/README.md

 - Data enrichment for B2B tools

 **This project is for educational and research purposes only.
-Always respect website terms of service before scraping.
+Always respect website terms of service before scraping.**
-Made with curiosity and code by Prathmesh Udanshiv**
+**- Made with curiosity and code by Prathmesh Udanshiv**

 ---